kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 That is the deeper value of Kora's production lineage.

-## Production Knowledge Should Reduce the Need for Production Stories
+## Production Knowledge Should Reduce the Need for Production Stories { #reduce-stories }

 A mature framework will always have war stories.